Marek Heinz: Austria and Hungary (2009–2011)

-Return to Olomouc
+Return to Olomouc and Znojmo (2011–2013)

-Heinz returned to Olomouc in 2011, signing a two-year contract with the club.
+Heinz returned to Olomouc in 2011, signing a two-year contract.
 Despite playing 20 matches in his first season, Heinz played just seventeen minutes in one substitute appearance in the first half of his second season.
-In November 2012 manager Roman Pivarník announced Heinz was surplus to requirements and free to find another club.
-He joined second league 1.
-SC Znojmo on loan in January 2013 for the rest of the season.
+In November 2012, manager Roman Pivarník announced Heinz was surplus to requirements and free to find another club.